inlieuoffun/inlieuoffun.github.io/README.md

 ### Audio Updates

-The Acast channel is updated separately from the main feed, and is usually around one to two weeks behind the main show.
-Older shows are being backfilled on an ad hoc basis.
+The Acast channel is updated separately from the main feed, and is updated only irregularly.
+When it is updated, new audio episodes can be found from the [Acast RSS feed][acast-feed].

-New audio episodes can be found from the [Acast RSS feed][acast-feed], but it is not currently practical to automatically integrate them.
+It is not currently practical to automatically integrate acast updates.
 The publication date of the audio episode is after the original, but not by any fixed amount, and the episode numbering in the title is usually incorrect (it is probably being filled in by hand based on the previous entries).

 To update these episodes, install `scancast` from the tools repository: